 Amongst the various risk types the Branch engages in, credit risk continues to attract the largest regulatory capital requirement.
 The Branch adopts the Standardised Approach for measuring capital requirement for credit risk.
-The Branch credit risk stood at B\$227,814k as at 31 December 2022 as compared to B\$250,179k during the same period in prior year.
-The reduction in credit risk is mainly due to a decrease in interbranch-placement, negative loan growth as well as a decrease in non-performing exposures.
+The Branch credit risk stood at B\$214,062 as at 31 December 2023 as compared to B\$227,814 during the same period in prior year.
+The reduction in credit risk is mainly due to a negative loan growth as well as a decrease in non-performing exposures.